Speech-language Pathology Program

 Our Speech-Language Pathology Program is exploring better ways to recognize and treat many forms of childhood speech and language disorders.
 We're currently researching pediatric voice disorders and aspiration as the result of aging in cerebral palsy.

-Children's offers a unique voice therapy program.
+Boston Children's offers a unique voice therapy program.
 Children enrolled in voice therapy are generally seen on a weekly basis for a period of approximately 6-8 weeks.
 In addition to direct work with the child and speech-language pathologist, families are taught how to support children's voice improvement at home.